Harsh-cyber005/Code-Pusher/README.md

 # Code Pusher

-**Code Pusher** is a Visual Studio Code extension that automatically commits and pushes changes to your Git repository at regular intervals.
+**Code Pusher** is a Visual Studio Code extension that automatically commits your code changes at regular intervals.
 Perfect for developers who want to keep their code backed up and synced to remote repositories with minimal effort.
+This also helps make the Github Contribution Graph look more active.

 ## Features

 - **Automatic Git Commits**: Automatically commit changes to your local repository.
-- **Automatic Git Push**: Push changes to your remote repository after committing.
+- **Automatic Git Push**: Push changes to your remote repository after finishing the commits.
-- **Customizable Interval**: Set the interval (in minutes) for auto-committing and pushing changes.
+- **Customizable Interval**: Set the interval (in minutes) for auto-committing.
 - **Custom Git Configuration**: Configure remote and branch names for pushing code to your preferred repository and branch.
-- **Start/Stop Control**: Easily start and stop the auto-commit and push process using VS Code commands.
+- **Start/Stop Control**: Easily start and stop the auto-commit using VS Code commands.

 ## Installation